fedora-infra/maubot-pretix-invite/README.md

 The code for this bot was originally based on the [maubot-pagure-notifications](https://github.com/fedora-infra/maubot-pagure-notifications) codebase due its implementation of similar features (i.e. handling webhooks).

+## Features
+- Can auth with pretix and fetch event attendees
+- Can bulk-invite attendees who havent yet been processed

+## Dependencies
+Things the bot needs to run:
+- python dependencies from requirements.txt
+- a public facing web address with HTTPS enabled (not fully supported yet but planned) - this is for webhooks and callbacks from pretix
+- Credentials for pretix

+The bot should run on the same infrastructure as the other matrix bots.
+I'm not quite sure what this infrastructure is though....

+## Configuration

+To configure the bot, modify `base-config.yaml` to add your tokens and the matrix IDs of some authorized users.

+## Basic Usage

+Once the bot is running and in a matrix room, you can interact with it using a few commands:

+`!authorize` (no arguments) will give you an oauth url to give the bot read only access to a pretix team you are a member of.

+`!authorize <callback url>` will complete the auth process in the event you dont have (or havent configured, or this bot doesnt yet support) a web server thats publicly-accessible and HTTPS-capable for receiving the callback URL to complete the authentication process.
+Simply use this command with the URL that you are redirected to after auth and it will do the rest.

+`!batchinvite <pretix url>` this command, in combination with the pretix invitation url you probably distributed to your event participants (i.e. `https://pretix.eu/fedora/matrix-test/`) will allow the bot to query your event and grab participants matrix IDs and attempt to invite them to the room where the command was issued

 ## History and project Origins